MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Quick Installation via conda-forge (Recommended):

 #.
-You can install PolyglotDB using a single Conda command :code:`conda create -n polyglotdb -c conda-forge polyglotdb`
+You can install PolyglotDB using a single Conda command :code:`conda create -n polyglotdb -c conda-forge polyglotdb python=3.12`
 #.
 Activate conda environment :code:`conda activate polyglotdb`
 #.
 You then have the ``pgdb`` utility that can be run inside your conda environment and manages a local database.